OnkarBhattacharya/PortfolioForge/README.md

 - **Multi-Modal AI CV Parser**: Our core innovation.
 Users upload a CV (PDF, DOCX, or image), and our multi-modal AI agent analyzes both the textual content and the document's visual layout.
 It intelligently extracts professional history, identifies the user's profession, and even infers key skills—providing a rich data foundation in seconds.
 - **AI Content Co-pilot**: Powered by Genkit, our AI assistant acts as a professional copywriter.
 It uses the imported data to generate compelling headlines, professional summaries, and project descriptions tailored to the user's specific industry and role.
-- **Effortless Data Aggregation**: Users can import data not just from their CV, but also by pasting their LinkedIn profile and connecting their GitHub account (for technical roles), creating a comprehensive professional profile with minimal effort.
+- **Effortless Data Aggregation**: Users can import data not just from their CV, but also by pasting their LinkedIn profile, connecting their GitHub account, or even providing a URL to a blog post or project.
+Our AI handles the rest, creating a comprehensive professional profile with minimal effort.
 - **Premium, Customizable Themes**: We offer a range of beautifully designed, fully responsive themes.
 Users can start with a stunning free theme or upgrade to a premium design that fits their personal brand.

 ## Market & Monetization Strategy